-Your insurance company cares about your credit scores for two reasons.
+Your insurance company cares about your credit score for two reasons.
 First, if you select installment payments, they want to make sure you will pay on time.

-More importantly, insurance companies have found over time that those with lower credit scores are more likely to file a claim and therefore present a bigger risk to the insurance company.
+More importantly, insurance companies have found over time that those with bad credit are more likely to file a claim and therefore present a bigger risk to the insurance company.

-Lower credit scores also tend to be correlated with lower income and savings, and people with less available cash often file smaller claims that people with more cash available would usually pay out of pocket.
-Expect a tougher time getting approved and higher rates if your credit scores are subpar.
+Bad credit also tends to be correlated with lower income and savings, and people with less available cash often file smaller claims that people with more cash available would usually pay out of pocket.
+Expect a tougher time getting approved and higher rates if your credit score is subpar.

 Unfortunately, this is true of most types of insurance, including auto, renters, and homeowners.
 It’s also worth noting that insurance companies keep close track of your claims history as well.
 The more claims and even inquiries you have on record, the higher premiums you can expect to pay in the future.